What sized crickets should I buy?

 Bearded Dragon owners - Breeders tell me if you feed your Beardie a cricket that

-is too large, it can potentially kill your pet.
+is too large, it can do potential harm your pet.
 The Beardie will open their

 mouth too much and possibly cause damage to their central nervous system.
 In all